liferay/liferay-frontend-projects/projects/js-toolkit/packages/liferay-cli/README.md

 ## Internal architecture

-The big majority of `@liferay/cli`'s source code is devoted to project generation and adaptation, that is what previously was the Yeoman generator of JS Toolkit.
+The big majority of `@liferay/cli`'s source code is devoted to project generation and adaptation, this what previously located in our Yeoman generator.

 The rest of the commands (those used on generated/adapted projects) are simply delegated to the selected target platform (see